jellewe/programmeerproject/REPORT.md

 - I made a tooltip on the bar chart, so you could see the exact values.

-- Quite late in the project I realized my dataset was about food consumption, not
+- Quite late in the project I realized my dataset was about food consumption, not production.
+This wasn't a real problem for the story I wanted to tell, though.

-I think these changes made the overall product better.
+I think the changes made the overall product better.
 Especially the decision of dividing a country's total consumption by the total population makes the map a lot more interesting, and makes you wonder why some countries have much higher consumption per capita than others.
 This makes it also more interesting to see